DomResc/docker-backup-tools/README.md

 10. Restarts containers that were previously running
 11. Removes the temporary test volume if successful

+### Cleanup Process

+1. Verifies Docker access permissions
+2. Based on specified options, performs targeted cleanup:
+   - For unused volumes: Identifies and removes volumes not attached to any containers
+   - For temporary volumes: Removes restore-temporary volumes (starting with "temp*restore*")
+   - For dangling images: Removes images without tags that are not being used
+   - For stopped containers: Removes containers in "exited" state
+   - For unused networks: Removes custom networks not used by any containers
+   - For builder cache: Cleans up Docker's build cache
+3. Provides detailed outputs and logs of all operations
+4. Can perform a "dry run" to show what would be removed without making changes
+5. Can run a complete system prune for thorough cleanup

 ## Best Practices

 - Set up regular cron jobs for automated backups